VirtusLab/git-machete/docs/source/cli/slide-out.rst

                                                   Not allowed if updating by merge.

 --delete                                          Delete the slid-out branches.

+--all-merged                                      Delete managed branches whose remote tracking branches have been deleted and that have no downstreams.
+                                                  In other words, this deletes all branches except
+                                                  1. those that are unmanaged,
+                                                  2. those that have no remote tracking branch set (unpushed),
+                                                  3. those whose remote tracking branches still exist (not deleted remotely),
+                                                  4. those that have a downstream branch (are still part of a stack).

 -M, --merge                                       Update the downstream branch by merge rather than by rebase.